asyncapi/community/docs/styleguide/seo.md

 #### Strategies for making high-quality and SEO-friendly content

-Here are some questions to consider when creating SEO-friendly and original content:
+Consider asking yourself the following questions to ensure the content being submitted to Asyncapi's blog or documentation is high-quality and SEO-friendly:

 - Is the content interactive and engaging?
 - Is the information I present accurate?